 Improving Your Character

-When it's time to level up your character, you get to choose a perk, a stance, and if you are a character, a new spell.
+When it's time to level up your character, you get to choose a perk and a new stance.
+If you are a spellcaster, a new spell; if you're a martial hero, a new deed of valor.

 Choose a Perk